Paul Epstein QC

 Year of Silk/Call: 2006/1988

 Acted for Jimmy Savile whistleblower suing the BBC for £1m.
 Instructed in two significant equal pay cases by Tesco and by Asda.
-Instructed to advise the telegraph in resisting privacy injunction application by Sir Philip Green in the high court.
+Instructed by the Telegraph to advise in relation to Sir Philip Green’s application for an injunction against it.
 Instructed by the EHRC as leading counsel in investigations into discrimination in the Metropolitan Police Service and pay discrimination issues at the BBC.

 Employment, discrimination and human rights: Paul has for many years been recognised as a leading employment and discrimination law specialist by his clients, his peers, the law directories and training organisations.